Baby Looney Tunes: Production

 In January 2002, it was announced Warner Bros.
-Animation would be developing a TV series featuring baby versions of the Looney Tunes characters under the working title of Looney Tunes Babies The idea for the series came about from the successful Looney Tunes Lovables (later revamped as Baby Looney Tunes) line of merchandise.
+Animation would be developing a TV series featuring baby versions of the Looney Tunes characters under the working title of Looney Tunes Babies.
+The idea for the series came about from the successful Looney Tunes Lovables (later revamped as Baby Looney Tunes) line of merchandise.

+According to Tim Cahill, Baby Looney Tunes was meant to have a more comedic tone akin to earlier Looney Tunes-related projects, and also took inspiration from Hal Roach's Our Gang shorts.
+However, executives wanted the series to have a more lighter tone similar to Muppet Babies.
+Cahill found the change redundant as he felt that "the sweet 'Disney Babies/Muppet Babies' already exist[ed]."

-As a cost saving measure, the show hired Canadian voice actors rather than the current voice actors for the Looney Tunes characters, with the exception of Granny's actor June Foray, who'd voiced the character since the 1950s.
+As a cost-saving measure, the show hired Canadian voice actors rather than the current voice actors for the Looney Tunes characters, with the exception of Granny's actor June Foray, who'd voiced the character since the 1950s.
 As the show was aimed at an audience of 2- to 5-year-olds, the style of the show used softer pastel colors and watercolor backgrounds to reflect the gentler tone of the series.
 An educational expert also examined the series, even though it wasn't explicitly designed to be educational.